-After every three years, a certified PMP® professional needs to renew their credentials.
-A PMP® professional need to have earned sixty PDUs during these three years.
+After every three years, Project Management Professional (PMP)® certified professional needs to renew their credentials.
+PMP® certified professionals need to have earned sixty PDUs during these three years.

-I often get several queries related to PDUs for PMP®, how do we earn sixty PMP® PDUs?
+I often get several queries related to PDUs for PMP® certification, how do we earn sixty PMP® PDUs?
 And is it an expensive affair and so on.

 After Dec 2015 CCR changes, the ways of earning PMP® PDUs became easy and flexible.
 And you can choose them as per your interest and needs of your profession.

 If you are looking to know the ways of earning PDUs, you may refer to this blog – “Ways to earn PDUs for PMIs certification”

 In the current blog, I am focusing on simple ways to How to get 60 PDUs for PMP renewal and continue your PMP® certificate.

 Here are a few key points you should understand about the PMI PDU process-

 - According to the PMI’s CCR, you need to earn at least 35 PDUs under Education category.